AliGhahraei/dotfiles/.local/bin/arch-install/README.md

 Then you should modify `variables.sh` as it contains several environment variables you should modify before running the first script.

-After modifying the variables, run `pre-install.sh`.
-It automates Arch's Installation Guide up until before the Installation phase.
+After modifying the variables, run `entrypoint.sh`.
+It automates Arch's Installation Guide and does a few extra tasks like setting up a user.

-After that finishes, run `install.sh` to continue with the process.